futuredns/FutureDNS/README.md

 New servers will be added soon.
 If you want, you can request a server creating a issue in this repository or sending an e-mail to contact@futuredns.me

-## Privacy & Security

-The servers use AdGuard Home, and are hosted on AWS.
-AWS do not have acess to any data processed in our servers, and all our servers are encrypted.
-We do not register any logs and the client's IP adresses are anonymized.
-EDNS is disabled by default.

 ## Service Status

 To check service status, go to https://status.futuredns.me.